-Following GoFundMe’s decision to ban Israel Folau’s fundraising page, legal and social media experts are debating the extent to which crowdfunding websites should monitor their campaigns.
+Legal and social media experts are debating the extent to which crowdfunding websites should monitor their campaigns.
+This follows GoFundMe’s decision to ban Israel Folau’s fundraising page.

 GoFundMe’s decision to pull Folau’s page received mixed opinion.
 More broadly, it encouraged many to question crowdfunding sites’ ability to identify and take action on controversial fundraising campaigns of this type.

-Ryan Shelley, social media expert, said that it is difficult for platforms such as GoFundMe to keep an eye on all crowdfunding campaigns, since thousands are launched on a daily basis.
-While there are certain algorithms that can generate prompts for manual action when they pick up defamatory or vulgar terms, these are not perfect systems that crowdfunding websites can rely on.
+Ryan Shelley, social media expert, said that it is difficult for platforms such as GoFundMe to keep an eye on all crowdfunding campaigns.
+There are certain algorithms that can generate prompts for manual action when they pick up defamatory or vulgar terms.
+However, these are not perfect systems that crowdfunding websites can rely on.

-“It was only after it started to run, and the media and public noticed it, that people brought it to the attention of GoFundMe.”
+“People brought it to GoFundMe’s attention after it started to run, and the media and public noticed it.”

 You can read the full ABC News article online.